GRADUATE DIPLOMA MICROBIOLOGY

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

 Equivalent subjects MIC4HNB

-Special conditions This subject of study represents the second semester of a year-long program.
+Special conditions This unit of study represents the second semester of a year-long program.
 Students MUST complete both MIC4PGA and MIC4PGB in the one academic year.

 Graduate capabilities & intended learning outcomes

-- This will be developed working in an academic research laboratory environment however students will also be provided with appropriate training in good laboratory practice and attend workshops on recombinant DNA and/or Animal/human ethics as required.
-Additional workshops will be provided which include database library services and Endnote.
-Students will attend a compulsory statistics workshop followed by the completion of an online assessment.
+- At the beginning of the honours year students will be provided with appropriate training in good laboratory practice as well as recombinant DNA and/or Animal/human ethics if required.
+Other honours skills training sessions will be provided which include database library services and endnote.

 Select to view your study options…